Learning how to improve pitch selection begins with understanding:

 This is why for high-level hitters, a 95 mph fastball is just “faster” B.P.

-So when you see big leaguers taking "effortless effort" swings on a 98 mph fastball, or a dirty slider, what your seeing is anticipation, prediction and reaction at the highest level.
+So when you see big leaguers taking "effortless effort" swings on a 98 mph fastball, or a dirty slider, what you're seeing is anticipation, prediction, and reaction at the highest level.

 Learn More About Pitch Recognition

 All membership plans come with a 30-day money-back guarantee.

 Leave a Reply